 The Company together with its subsidiaries (collectively referred to as the "Group") are principally engaged in the business of manufacturing and trading of yarn products.
-The Group was also engaged in the business of manufacturing and trading of polyester staple fibres which was discontinued in current year, details of which are set out in Notes 8 and 19.

-These consolidated financial statements for the year ended 31 December 2022 are presented in Renminbi ("RMB"), which is the same as the functional currency of the Company.
+These consolidated financial statements for the year ended 31 December 2023 are presented in Renminbi ("RMB"), which is the same as the functional currency of the Company.